-You can request to have your assessments conducted in Te Reo Māori, except where the task requires English language or other language capability.
-Other exceptions may apply.
+You can request to have your assessments conducted in Te Reo Māori, except where the task requires English language capability.

-For information about how to apply for assessment in Māori see Assessment Policy - scroll down and find 3.4 Assessment in Te Reo Māori.
+For information about how to apply for assessment in Māori, see Assessment Policy - scroll down and find 3.4 Assessment in Te Reo Māori.